 It is the complainant's decision whether or not to file a criminal report.
 In the event an individual chooses to report to law enforcement, they may do so on their own or request assistance from the Title IX coordinator or the Department of Public Safety.
-Public Safety is a police department that is the primary responder for campus emergencies and reports of criminal activity on the main campus and our regional campuses.
+Public Safety is a police department that is the primary responder for campus emergencies and reports of criminal activity on the campus.
 Public Safety officers are fully certified by the Commonwealth of Massachusetts with full arrest powers, and they cooperate with the City of Springfield police and Massachusetts state police, resulting in the College's awareness of criminal activity perpetrated beyond the campus.